Checkered garter snake

 The checkered garter snake (Thamnophis marcianus) is a species of garter snake in the subfamily Natricinae of the family Colubridae.
-The species is endemic to the southwestern United States, Mexico, and Central America.
+The species is native to the southwestern United States, Mexico, and Central America.
+There are two recognized subspecies.

 Etymology

 The specific epithet marcianus is in honor of American Brigadier General Randolph B. Marcy, who led surveying expeditions to the frontier areas in the mid-19th century.

 Description

 The checkered garter snake is typically greenish in color, with a distinct, black checkerboard pattern down its back.
-It is capable of growing to a total length (including tail) of 42 inches (107 cm), but is usually 18 to 24 inches (46 to 61 cm).
+It is capable of growing to a total length (tail included) of 42 inches (107 cm), but is usually 18 to 24 inches (46 to 61 cm).

 Habitat

-The preferred habitats of T. marcianus are desert and grassland, usually close to water.
+The preferred natural habitats of Thamnophis marcianus are desert, grassland, shrubland, and forest, usually close to water, at altitudes from sea level to 2,200 m.

 Diet

-The diet of T. marcianus includes small frogs, toads, small fish, and earthworms.
+The diet of Thamnophis marcianus includes small frogs, toads, small fish, and earthworms.
 If kept as a pet, it can be trained on live or freeze-thawed mice, but even so, it is a fussy eater and can suddenly start to refuse mice at any point.